Aram-Ibrahim/XOR_AES_EncryptionApp/README.md

-A Simple GUI Java ecryption application uses a layer of XOR encryption algorithim followed by AES encryption algorithim to make the decryption a bit harder.
+A Simple GUI Java encryption application uses a layer of XOR encryption algorithm followed by AES encryption algorithm to make the decryption a bit harder.
 <br>
 <br>
 The encryption depends on a key that is provided by the user with can be 16,24 or 32 characters.